Ohtani hurls 7 innings, hits RBI double, Halos top BoSox 5-3

 J.D.
 Martinez drove in both of Boston’s runs against Ohtani, but the Red Sox lost for just the second time in 12 games.

-Eovaldi (9-5) yielded nine hits and five runs while pitching into the sixth inning for the Red Sox.
+Eovaldi (9-5) yielded nine hits and five runs while pitching into the sixth inning.
 The right-hander struck out nine, but the Angels matched the second-highest hit total against Boston’s All-Star selection this season.

-Ohtani looked comfortable again at Angel Stadium, where he has a 1.87 ERA in eight starts.
-He lowered his overall season ERA to 3.49.
+”The Stassi at-bat where he hit that home run, that’s one I wish I could have back,” Eovaldi said. ”We were behind the entire game after that.
+Their defense had a couple of really nice plays out there.
+I was able to keep it to soft contact after that, but they just kept finding ways on the basepaths.”

-Kiké Hernández ripped a double on Ohtani’s third pitch, and the former Dodgers utilityman scored on Martinez’s sacrifice fly.
+Kike Hernandez ripped a double on Ohtani’s third pitch and eventually scored on Martinez’s sacrifice fly.

 But after Fletcher extended his hitting streak to a career-best 20 games with a double on Eovaldi’s first pitch, Ohtani drove him home with a sharp double to right.
-Stassi followed two batters later with his sixth homer of a quietly impressive season.
+Stassi followed two batters later with his sixth homer.

 Ohtani kept Boston off the board again until the sixth when Connor Wong doubled and scored on Martinez’s single.

-Angels center fielder Juan Lagares then ended the inning by robbing Xander Bogaerts of a two-run homer, timing his leap perfectly for a one-handed grab.
-The catch was payback for the Angels, who lost a homer to Hernández’s glove on Monday.
+Angels center fielder Juan Lagares ended the sixth inning by robbing Xander Bogaerts of a two-run homer, timing his leap perfectly.
+The catch was payback for the Angels, who lost a homer to Hernandez’s glove on Monday.

-Phil Gosselin doubled and eventually scored on José Iglesias’ groundout in the sixth.
-Eovaldi left after issuing his first two walks of the night, but Fletcher beat out an RBI infield single that put Los Angeles up 5-2 before Brandon Workman struck out Ohtani with the bases loaded to end it.
+”Lagares made a great play,” Ohtani said. ”I think that was a homer in most ballparks.”

 FLETCH PART 20